noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 typical high schoolers... but when I saw him again, he had changed inta refreshing, sporty ikemen.
 N-No, no, it isn’t just on the level of how boys apparently change if you don’t see them for three days, you know?!
 Eh?
 Is he really Mitsunaga-kun?
-This ikemen whose existence screams out riajuu?
+This ikemen whose existence screams out normie?
 He’s Mitsunaga-kun?!
 Seriously?!

 ...W-What the heck happened... in these last 5+ months?